 BETTINA'S ILLUSTRATED FML

 "My daughter asked me once if she was allowed to taste one of my cookies because she actually thought they were only for adults."

 Bettina isn't a nickname.
 It's her real name, and it's rather nice.
 It's her first time on FML, so let's be nice to her.

 Location: Aubagne, France

 Blog: Bettina illustration

-Her illustrated FML: The one about the coffees
+His illustrated FML: The one with the apple

-How about you?
-Think you've got talent and want to do an illustrated FML?
-Send us an email to email@example.com but only send us your blog's address and/or a few samples of your work.
-No need to create an illustrated FML straight away.
+As always, if you think you've got talent and want to contribute to the illustrated FML, send us an email to email@example.com but only send us your blog's address and a few samples of your work.
+No need to create an illustrated FML straight away